Clinical Practice Recommendations from the Paediatric Renal Nutrition Taskforce

 On 13 July 2021 Professor Larry Greenbaum, José Renken-Terhaerdt, An Desloovere and Professor Rukshana Shroff highlighted clinical practice recommendations.

-Download the dietary booklets for families with young children
+For families with young children and babies

 https://link.springer.com/article/10.1007/s00467-020-04623-2